 Essentially, while making regularly scheduled payments on all your loans, with the avalanche method you’d make additional payments on your highest interest loans first.
 This method helps reduce the amount of total interest you’re paying.
 And by paying your loans down early, you could save on interest payments over the years because the faster you pay off your student loans, the faster you can stop paying interest on your debt.

 Relating to the strategy above, you could try to cut back on your monthly expenses and put that extra money toward your debt payments.
-While no one enjoys having to stick to a budget, it can be a smart idea to do so in order to stay on track with your spending.
+While sticking to a budget can be challenging, it is one tool to help you stay on track with your spending.